 MAINLAND AND ISLAND

-An ecosystem is represented as a record that contains the food matrix, the stage matrices, and the food habit information associated with them.
-It also keeps track of the species and their corresponding stages that are actively present in the ecosystem.
+A community is represented as a record that contains the predator-prey community matrix, the stage matrices of each species, and the food habit information associated with them.
+It also keeps track of the species and their corresponding stages that are actively present in the community.
 A species is considered to be active if its reproductive stage is able to survive off the resources available in the ecosystem.
-Mainlands and Islands are ecosystems that contain the same food network information, and the only difference between them is that the former always has all of the species present, while the latter is void of any active species.
+Mainlands and Islands are different community types that contain the same food network information, and the only difference between them is that the former always has all of the species present, while the latter is initially void of any active species.
+We simulate community assembly from the mainland community onto island communities as a stochastic process.

+MIGRATION

+At every constant time interval t, n species are randomly selected from the Mainland and placed in the Island.
+After the migration, primary extinctions, and a constant m number of secondary extinctions are calculated, and the resulting population data is logged into the Island’s ecosystem.
+This can be repeated multiple times until the island community reaches the species richness of the Mainland.

 REPRODUCTION AND EXTINCTIONS

-After every migratory event that occurs in an ecosystem, primary and secondary extinctions are computed.
-Primary extinctions consist of all the stages of species that aren’t capable of surviving in the new ecosystem due to a lack of resources.
-After eliminating all the stages that cannot survive, stage lists are checked for any gaps.
+After every migration event, primary and secondary extinctions are computed.
+Primary extinctions are calculated as species that aren’t capable of surviving in the new ecosystem due to a lack of resources.
+After eliminating all the stages that cannot survive, stage lists are checked for any gaps in life history stages.
 For example, if stages 1, 2, and 4 of a species X are active, but stage 3 is inactive, stage 4 will be made extinct as an older stage cannot exist without transitioning through a younger one.
 After getting rid of all the gaps in stages, the remaining species are checked for capabilities of reproduction.
 In the example of species X, if the reproductive threshold were to be stage 2, then the species would survive as stage 2 can be attained in its current environment.
 However, if the minimum reproductive threshold were to be greater than 2, the entire species would be made extinct as it will not be able to reproduce.
-Secondary extinctions consist of all the species that die out due to the loss of resources after primary extinctions.
+Secondary extinctions are calculated as all the species that die out due to the loss of resources after primary extinctions.
 Out of all the species that survive after the wave of primary extinctions, the same check is run through the ecosystem again to simulate secondary extinctions.
-Considering the possibility that there could be a third wave of extinctions, an iteration function has been added to the ecosystem model that can simulate multiple iterations of secondary extinctions, and the default value has been set to 1.
+Considering the possibility that there could be a third wave of extinctions, an iteration function has been added to the ecosystem model that can simulate multiple iterations of secondary extinctions between discrete migration events.
+The default number of iterations has been set to 1.

-MIGRATION

-At every constant time t, a constant number n species are randomly picked from the Mainland and placed in the Island.
-After the migration, primary extinctions, and a constant m number of secondary extinctions are calculated, and the resulting population data is logged into the Island’s ecosystem.
-This can be repeated multiple times until the demographics of the Island become identical to that of the Mainland.

-VARIED INTERACTION ECOSYSTEMS
+VARIED INTERACTION TYPES